CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 // sight to use for each aim action, which is the fastest sight with a dispersion under the current
 // aim threshold.
-"sight_dispersion": 10,    // Inaccuracy of gun derived from the sight mechanism, also in quarter-degrees "aim_speed": 3,            // A measure of how quickly the player can aim, in moves per point of dispersion.
-"recoil": 0,               // Recoil caused when firing, in quarter-degrees of dispersion.
+"sight_dispersion": 10,    // Inaccuracy of gun derived from the sight mechanism, also in quarter-degrees "recoil": 0,               // Recoil caused when firing, in quarter-degrees of dispersion.
 "durability": 8,           // Resistance to damage/rusting, also determines misfire chance "blackpowder_tolerance": 8,// One in X chance to get clogged up (per shot) when firing blackpowder ammunition (higher is better).
 Optional, default is 8.